 Are you planning on visiting Belfast soon?
 Wish to be treated to the most glamorous luxuries?
 Want to know what 5 star really means?

-Keep reading for information on the top-rated hotels in Belfast:
+Keep reading for information on two of the best Belfast hotels.

 Firstly, what makes a 5-star hotel worth this rating?
 In 2007, four groups joined together to create the UK ranking system: The Automobile Association (AA), VisitBritain, Visit Scotland and VisitWales.
 They have created a set of standards expected for each rating.
 A 5-star hotel is expected to have everything ratings 1-4 have, plus more.
 A 5-star hotel is expected to additionally have: